top of page

 Your Empathy Should Never Discriminate Against You

-• breaks
+• Breaks

-• boundaries
+• Boundaries

-• embodiment
+• Embodiment

-• honesty
+• Honesty

-• and a refusal to abandon yourself
+• A commitment to not abandon yourself

-If reading this resonates with you and you feel the weight of your sensitivity or struggle with setting boundaries, you don’t have to navigate it alone.
+If this resonates with you and you feel the weight of your sensitivity or struggle with setting boundaries, remember, you don’t have to navigate it alone.
 I offer guidance, tools, and support to help you tend to your empathy, protect your energy, and care for yourself while caring for others.
-You can reach out to me directly for one-to-one sessions, or explore the resources, exercises, and guides I provide to start practicing healthy boundaries and nervous system regulation in your own life.
+You can reach out to me directly for one-to-one sessions, or explore the resources, exercises, and guides I provide to start practising healthy boundaries and nervous system regulation in your life.
 Taking that first step, even a small one, is a way of showing your own empathy to yourself.

 All my work is regulated under governing bodies, adhering to an ethical framework for the counselling and BACP Professional Conduct Procedures.
 Business and ICO insurance.